Barcelona Gay Travel

 While the Barcelona Gothic Quarter is very pretty and full of shops, it’s not a place where you can expect to find much authentic Spanish/Catalonian culture.
 Definitely go for the beautiful architecture, but take note that you’ll be mostly surrounded by mainly tourists.

-Parc Güell is a must for all visitors, even though it’s one of the most touristic areas in Barcelona.
+You definitely have to see Parc Güell even though it’s one of the most touristic areas in Barcelona.
 The stunning views are very much worth it.
 I recommend completely skipping the tourist lines for the observation area, because you can get a better view without paying.

 Continue walking along the path toward the top of the mountain.
 There is a large rock platform with steps up to the 360-degree views.
 It’s completely free.